Iran FM in Moscow as Russia moves to save nuclear deal - Journal du Cameroun

 Russia is trying to keep the landmark 2015 accord alive in the wake of US President Donald Trump’s decision, pushing it into rare cooperation with Europe.

-“The final aim of these negotiations is to seek assurances that the interests of the Iranian nation will be defended,” Mohammad Javad Zarif said at a press conference with his Russian counterpart Sergei Lavrov in Moscow.
+“The final aim of these negotiations is to seek assurances that the interests of the Iranian nation will be defended,” Mohammad Javad Zarif said at the start of a meeting with his Russian counterpart Sergei Lavrov.

+After the talks, Zarif praised the “excellent cooperation” between Moscow and Tehran and said Lavrov had promised him to “defend and keep the agreement”.

-Lavrov, meanwhile, said Russia and Europe had a duty to “jointly defend their legal interests” in terms of the deal.
+Lavrov, for his part, said Russia and Europe had a duty to “jointly defend their legal interests” in terms of the deal.

 Zarif’s diplomatic tour took him to Beijing at the weekend and will see him visit Brussels later in the week, as the international backers of the agreement scramble to save it.